MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

     DISM /online /enable-feature /featurename:Client-DeviceLockdown /featurename:Client-KeyboardFilter
     ```

-2. You'll be prompted to restart the reference device, type **Y** to reboot.
-The device will reboot into audit mode.
+2. You are prompted to restart the reference device, type **Y** to reboot.
+The device reboots into audit mode.

 Once you've enabled the keyboard filter, see [Keyboard filter PowerShell script samples](/windows-hardware/customize/enterprise/keyboardfilter-powershell-script-samples) to learn about blocking key combinations.

-3. For this lab we are going to provide a demo on blocking the CTRL+ALT+DEL key.
-In an administrative PowerShell command window copy and paste the below commands.
+3. For this lab we're going to provide a demo on blocking the CTRL+ALT+DEL key.
+In an administrative PowerShell command window, copy and paste the following commands.

     ```PowerShell
     $key = "Ctrl+Alt+Del"